cypress-interceptor

 References:

-Get statistics for all requests matching the provided route matcher since the beginning of the current test.
+Get the statistics for all requests matching the provided route matcher since the beginning of the current test.

 Example